Nazulka/WD-Buzzwords/README.md

 * Favicon icon made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com

 ### Code
+* The project was inspired by the CI Task Manager walkthrough project
-* The Search box's design has been inspired by this YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
+* The Home Page Search box's design was inspired by YouTube tutorial video by [Traversy Media](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=2677s).
 However, the code has been modified and adapted to the site's needs.
 I also have modified classes and added the "Search" button.
+* Tim from Tutor Support suggested a for-loop for Filter Results by letter buttons.

 ## Acknowledgements
 ___